 These restatements arise primarily from corrections of material misstatements and omissions relating to accounting errors, as well as the suspected misappropriation of assets by former management, as detailed in Note 3.
-Furthermore, there is an adjustment of retained earnings in respect of a subsidiary's dividend receivable accounted for in the financial statements for 2021, at US\$9.082.431.
+Included in these corrections was once for a dividend accounted for in respect of a subsidiary's dividend receivable accounted for, in the financial statements for 2021, at US\$9.082.431.
 No written or formal dividend resolution by the board of the subsidiary (Brain) has been identified by the current management.
-Our understanding from the relevant information provided in Note 11, and management's formal and informal representations, is that the amount of the dividend was reassessed as US\$8.538.266, being the maximum distributable earnings of the subsidiary at that time, after retrospectively correcting in the financial statements for 2023 the misstatements identified in revenue (primarily) and expenses (secondarily) for 2021.
+Our understanding from the relevant information provided, and as per management's formal and informal representations, is that the amount of the dividend was reassessed as US\$8.538.266, being the maximum distributable earnings of the subsidiary at that time, after retrospectively correcting in the financial statements for 2023 the misstatements identified in revenue (primarily) and expenses (secondarily) for 2021.